When is the Best Time to Send SMS Marketing and Email During BFCM?

 Our customers found that targeting different times for each day of Cyber Week—based on what consumers were most likely up to and the urgency of the offers—was the most effective strategy.

-Best times to send SMS campaigns for BFCM 2023
+Best times to send sms campaigns for BFCM

 Breaking it down by the most popular times to send, and by the highest conversion rates (CVRs), we discovered:

-• Sunday: 1pm was the most popular send time, and messages sent at 9am or 6pm saw a small increase in CVR (a 15% lift).
+• Sunday: 9am was the most popular send time, and messages sent at 4pm saw a small increase in CVR.

-The split between the most popular send times and highest conversions makes sense: Brands consistently sent their campaigns in the morning, but consumers held off on purchasing until their lunch or dinner break.
+• The split between the most popular send times and highest conversions makes sense: Brands consistently sent their campaigns in the morning, but consumers held off on purchasing until the evenings.
 This year, your BFCM schedule will come down to balancing getting shoppers’ attention early, and reaching them when they’re ready to make a purchase.

 When is the best time to send email campaigns during Black Friday Cyber Monday?

-While brands and consumers used SMS during typical business hours, email was the star of the show in the early morning and evening, when shoppers were likely to check their email inboxes.
+While brands and consumers used SMS during typical business hours, email was the star of the show in the early morning and late in then evening, when shoppers were likely to check their email inboxes.

-Best times to send email campaigns for BFCM 2023
+Best time to send email campaigns for BFCM

 Looking at the most popular send times and the highest CVRs, we discovered:

-• Thursday (Thanksgiving): 7pm was the most popular time to send, but messages sent at 10am had a remarkable 277% higher total CVR.
+• Thursday (Thanksgiving): 7pm was the most popular time to send, but messages sent at 12am had the higher total CVR.

-• Friday (Black Friday): 7pm was once again the most popular time to send, while messages sent at 11pm saw a much higher 180% total CVR.
+• Friday (Black Friday): 9am was the most popular time to send, while messages sent at 10pm saw a much higher total CVR.

-• Tuesday (Giving Tuesday): 12pm was the most popular time to send, and it saw the highest CVR as shoppers made their purchases over their lunch breaks.
+• Tuesday (Giving Tuesday): 12pm was the most popular time to send, and it saw the highest CVR at 9pm.

-The best time to send your Black Friday and Cyber Monday emails is clear: target shoppers at night (10pm-11pm).
+• The best time to send your Black Friday and Cyber Monday emails is clear: target shoppers at night (9pm-12am).
 You’ll be at the top of shoppers’ inboxes as they check their emails one last time before bed.

-We also recommend using Attentive’s time zone-based message sending feature when scheduling or sending your texts and emails.
-This tool scans the geographic information of your subscribers, and automatically adjusts the send time to align with each individual’s time zone, so you can make sure you're not engaging subscribers too early or too late.
+We also recommend using Attentive’s time zone-based message-sending feature when scheduling or sending your texts and emails.
+This tool scans the geographic information of your subscribers (where available), and automatically adjusts the send time to align with each individual’s time zone, so you can make sure you're not engaging subscribers too early or too late.

 How many text messages should I send during BFCM?

-If you’d like a more concrete number to benchmark against, a good rule of thumb is sending at least 9 BFCM-related campaigns.
+If you’d like a more concrete number to benchmark against, a good rule of thumb is sending at least 6 BFCM-related campaigns.
+If you’re a larger brand, you could send upwards of 11 campaigns.

 Opt-out rates don’t increase as send volume increases, either.
 We also discovered something surprising: Opt-outs during Black Friday and Cyber Monday are a good thing.
 It’s a natural way to clean up your list and get the most out of your budget.

 Hear us out: We learned that 75% of subscribers who opt-out during Cyber Week have never made a purchase from that brand.
-And most of the remaining 25% have only ever made one purchase.
+And most of the remaining 25% have only ever made one purchase, likely from their original welcome message.
 This means you’re not losing value when subscribers opt out during Cyber Week.
 You’re actually getting your budget back, so you can send to subscribers who are ready to buy.

 Pro Tip: Make sure you’re texting your full list during this period to maximize revenue.
 That doesn’t mean you have to “batch and blast” the same message to everyone, though.
 Create different segments within your subscriber list based on first- and zero-party data you’ve collected, so each message still feels relevant to different audiences.